RuneScape-Market-Analyzer/RuneScape-Market-Analyzer/backend/data_collection/flask_testing/README.md

-The purpose of this folder is for testing flask server configuration.
+The purpose of this folder is for testing flask server configuration. (must install using pip install flask)

 Try running [init_db.py](init_db.py) first to create the test sqlite database.